Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: QA-Based Evaluation

 Following \citet{Durmus2020}, the generation model is a fine-tuned BART model \citep{Lewis2020} trained on 55k human-written question-answer pairs collected by \citet{Demszky2018}.
 The quality of the generated questions and the impact of using model-generated questions instead of human-written questions on downstream correlations is measured in \S\ref{sec:question_generation}.

 \paragraph{Question Answering} Given a set of QA pairs generated from the reference summary, a QA model is used to answer the questions against the candidate summary.
 Since there are no summarization datasets with labeled QA pairs, the QA model must be trained on a different dataset.
 Further, because it is almost always the case that the candidate summary will not contain some reference summary information, it is necessary for the model to decide whether a question is answerable to reduce noise from spurious answers.
-Therefore, the QA model is trained on the SQuAD 2.0 dataset \citep{Rajpurkar2018} which contains unaswerable questions.
+Therefore, the QA model is trained on the SQuAD 2.0 dataset \citep{Rajpurkar2018} which contains unanswerable questions.

 The QA model is a pre-trained ELECTRA-Large model \citep{Clark2020} fine-tuned on SQuAD 2.0.
 The input to the model is the candidate summary and a question.
 The output is a span of text which contains the answer or a null string if the question is not answerable, depending on which is more probable under the model.
-We estimate the QA model's answering performance on the summarization data and estimate the improvement in downstream correlations that would be expected if the QA model had human-level performance in \S\ref{sec:question_answering}.
+We estimate the answering performance of the QA model on the summarization data and estimate the improvement in downstream correlations that would be expected if the QA model had human-level performance in \S\ref{sec:question_answering}.

 \paragraph{Answer Verification \& Scoring} Finally, once the QA model has output predictions for all of the questions generated from a reference summary, they are verified as being correct or incorrect with respect to the ground-truth answers that were used to generate the questions.
 We employ the two standard answer verification methods used by SQuAD, exact match (EM) and F$_1$ \citep{Rajpurkar2016}.
 If the QA model outputs the null string, the score for that answer is 0.
 We estimate whether these imperfect answer comparison strategies negatively impact downstream correlations in \S\ref{sec:question_answering}.